Evandio-Martin/task-manager/README.md

 # Task Manager Application

 This is a simple Task Manager application built using React and Vite.
-It allows users to manage their tasks by adding, editing, deleting, and filtering tasks.
-The application also saves tasks to local storage, ensuring that tasks persist across page reloads.

 ## Setup Instructions